waveney/wmff/README.md

 The following empty directories need to be created:

-int/Store int/OldStore int/PAspecs int/Insurance int/Temp int/LogFiles int/Contracts
+int/Store int/OldStore int/PAspecs int/Insurance int/Temp int/LogFiles int/Contracts cache

 For a non live site create an empty file int/testing - this prevents it sending emails